ianan/nsigh_dec14/xspec/readme.md

 2. In ds9 make the source region file, in this case a separate one for FPMA and FPMB, which are circular regions and the saved files are called `circ_R1A30.reg` and `circ_R1B30.reg`.
 Theses should have the same area.

-3. Within IDL can create a *_gti.fits for the time interested in, here doing 18:39 to 19:04.
+3. Within SSWIDL can create a *_gti.fits for the time interested in, here doing 18:39 to 19:04.
 Presumably a way of doing this within HEASoft via Xtools/Xselect.

   ```
   t1=anytim('11-Dec-2014 18:39')-anytim('01-Jan-2010')